 Even though it is located on the continent of South America, culturally, Guyana is considered to be much more connected to the Caribbean than to the typical Latin way of life.
 Georgetown, the capital city, is known as "The Garden City of the Caribbean."

 Racially and ethnically diverse, modern-day Guyana encompasses, in addition to the large Indian element, people of African, European, and Chinese ancestry, as well as aboriginal groups.
-But in spite of their diverse ethnic backgrounds, these groups share the common languages of English and Creole.
-Religious affiliations in Guyana are as diverse as the Guyanese ancestry.
-Hindus make up just over 28% of those professing a religious preference, followed by about 9% reported to be Muslims.
-Over 60% call themselves Christians, but this takes in a wide range of beliefs including Roman Catholics, Seventh-Day Adventists, Mormons, Jehovah Witnesses, and many other cults.
-Pentecostalism is prominent, with nearly nineteen percent of all Guyanese calling themselves Pentecostals.
-Less that 3% of the population would fall into the category that we would be comfortable calling fundamentalist or Bible-believers.
-The need for missionaries is staggering!
+However, in spite of their diverse ethnic backgrounds, these groups share the common languages of English and Creole.
+Religious affiliations in Guyana are as diverse as the Guyanese ancestry, including Hindus, Muslims, Roman Catholics, Seventh-Day Adventists, Mormons, Jehovah Witnesses, and many other cults.
+Over 60% of the people call themselves Christians, but less than 3% of the population would fall into the category that we would be comfortable calling fundamentalists or Bible-believers.
+The need for more missionaries is staggering!

 BIMI missionaries Noel and Charlene Shrivnauth have been serving in Guyana since 1994.
 They have established a strong local church in Eccles, an area just outside of Georgetown.
 Brother Shrivnauth has diligently trained many national pastors who have planted a significant number of churches around the country.
 Additionally, Robert and Arianna Woodard are currently on deputation to go to Guyana as our newest missionaries to the Guyanese people.